nanvel/blog/pages/books.md

 - Dark Pools: The rise of A.I. trading machines and the looming threat to Wall Street by Scott Patterson
 - Millionaire Road Maps (Volume 3) by Matthew R. Kratter
 - 15 Secrets Successful People Know About Time Management by Kevin Kruse
+- Hands-On Machine Learning for Algorithmic Trading by Stefan Jansen

 ## In progress

+- Spy the Lie by Philip Houston, Michael Floyd, Susan Carnicero, Don Tennant
+- Design It! by Michael Keeling
 - Deep Reinforcement Learning Hands-On by Maxim Lapan
 - The Go Programming Language by Alan A. A. Donovan, Brian W. Kernighan
 - Data Science from Scratch: First Principles with Python by Joel Grus